 Thorough training

-Regular maintenance of the work platforms
+Regular maintenance of work platforms

-Aerial work platforms should be regularly maintained and inspected to ensure that all components are in good working order.
+Aerial work platforms should be regularly maintained and inspected to ensure all components are in good working order.
 Particular attention should be paid to hydraulic systems and stabilizers.

-check soil conditions
+Check soil conditions

 Observe load diagram

-monitor wind conditions
+Monitor wind conditions

-use safety equipment
+Use safety equipment

 communication